microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Two-Phase-Cache-Lookup.md

   with other pips, such that the directory contents are dynamically populated, and not known at build graph construction time.
 - Observed input / output file accesses: When writing to opaque directories, BuildXL must now track exactly which files were read or written.
-These sets of accesses are recorded.
+These sets of accesses are recorded by pathsets.
-- Pathsets: Specifically, pathsets record sets of observed file reads made by a specific pip.
+- Pathsets: Pathsets record sets of observed file accesses (reads, probes, directory enumerations) made by a specific pip.
 - Weak fingerprint: The statically known inputs and outputs of the pip.
 - Strong fingerprint: A combination of the pip's weak fingerprint's hash, and the hashes of the files read by that pip's pathset when it executed.